mediocreatmybest/gaslightingeveryone/docs/README.md

 ### txts2txt.py

 This script simply concatenates all text files (.txt) into one file.
-It can be useful for creating a file containing all the words used.
+It can be used to create a large text document with all words in a single file.

-This can help create word clouds as well as creating a summary of words used (--dedup)
+This can help create word clouds as well as creating a summary of words used (with --dedup)

 Command line options available with "txts2txt.py --help"